zannloo/tp/docs/UserGuide.md

-Keep a look-out for **green boxes** like this with a **light bulb icon**, they provide valuable suggestions on how you can better make use of the commands for greater efficiency and convenience once you have mastered the basics of the commands.
+Keep a look-out for **green boxes** like this with a **light bulb icon**, they provide valuable suggestions on how you can better make use of the commands for greater efficiency and convenience once you have mastered the basics of the command.
 </box>

 <box type="warning">